Yucca Mountain nuclear waste repository: Related legislation (2017–2019)

-On March 15, 2017, the Trump Administration announced it would request Congressional approval for $120 million to restart licensing activity at the Yucca Mountain repository, with funding also to be used to create an interim storage program.
+On March 15, 2017, the Trump administration announced it would request congressional approval for $120 million to restart licensing activity at the Yucca Mountain repository, with funding also to be used to create an interim storage program.
 The project would consolidate nuclear waste across the United States in Yucca Mountain, which had been stockpiled in local locations since 2010.
-The federal budget proposal was refused by Senate.
+The federal budget proposal was refused by the U.S. Senate.
 Although his administration had allocated money to the project, in October 2018, President Donald Trump stated he opposed the use of Yucca mountain for dumping, saying he agreed "with the people of Nevada."

 On May 11, 2018, the bill H.R.
-3053 was approved in a 340–72 vote in the House of Representatives.
+3053 was approved in a 340–72 vote in the U.S. House of Representatives.
 The bill directed the DOE to resume the licensing process for Yucca Mountain, with licensing for a permanent site at the mountain to "take up to five years."
 The Nuclear Waste Policy Amendments Act was sponsored by John Shimkus.
 The Hill clarified that the bill would "set a path forward for the DOE to resume the process of planning for and building the southern Nevada site, transfer land to the DOE for it, ease the federal funding mechanism and allow DOE to build or license a temporary site to store waste while the Yucca project is being planned and built."

-The bill would "direct [DOE] to revive the licensing process for Yucca Mountain to be designated as the country’s permanent site for nuclear waste."
+The bill would "direct [the DOE] to revive the licensing process for Yucca Mountain to be designated as the country’s permanent site for nuclear waste."
 The bill would bring together waste from 121 locations in 39 states.
 All Nevada representatives opposed the bill.
-The measure was scheduled to go to the Senate next, and if passed there, would require the Nuclear Regulatory Commission to decide on the matter within 30 months.
+The measure was scheduled to go to the U.S. Senate next, and if passed there, would require the Nuclear Regulatory Commission to decide on the matter within 30 months.